 A gradual decline in iron

-If your need for dietary iron isn’t met, your body’s iron stores will decline over time due to:
+If your need for dietary iron isn’t met, your body’s iron stores will decline over time.
+Effects include:

 - Iron depletion – haemoglobin levels are normal, but the body only has a small amount of stored iron, which will soon run out.
 This stage usually has no obvious symptoms.